farbton/GraphicsAugmentationTool/README.md

-# GraphicsAugmentationTool
+# GraphicsAugmentationTool (with GUI)
- Augmentation Tool with GUI
+ Augmentation Tool for images with labels programmed in Python and PyQt5